 The Victorian Commission for Gambling Regulation, or VCGR, has power under the Casino Control Act 1991 (Vic) to undertake general investigations of a gaming licensee and to report its findings to the Minister for Gaming in Victoria.
 Section 28 of the Casino Control Act requires Crown Melbourne Limited to seek the approval of the VCGR for any person who is to become an "associate" of Crown Melbourne Limited.
 An "associate" is a person or entity who by shareholding or directorship or managerial position is able to exercise significant influence over the management of the casino.
 The VCGR must satisfy itself that the "associate" is a suitable person to be associated with the management of the casino.
 PBL has been approved by the VCGR as an "associate" of Crown Melbourne Limited.
 Section 28A requires the VCGR to monitor "associates" to ensure that they continue to be suitable to be associated with the holder of a casino license.
 To that end the VCGR may investigate any person or entity who has a business association with PBL to determine if the business associate is of good repute and of sound financial resources.
-If, as a result of such investigation, the VCGR determines that, by reason of its business association, PBL has ceased to be suitable as an "associate" of Crown Melbourne Limited, then the VCGR can direct PBL to cease the business association or can direct PBL to terminate its "association" with Crown Melbourne Limited.
+If, as a result of such investigation, the VCGR can direct PBL to cease the business association or can direct PBL to terminate its "association" with Crown Melbourne Limited.